-One other experience to consider is the administration experience.
+One other major factor to consider is the administration experience.
 These are usually privacy-related things to consider, like making sure only current employees have access to docs.
 Or only certain employees have access to docs that have confidential information.
-You want to make sure your IT team is on-board with how the tool is going to be used to share information.
+You want to make sure your IT team is on board with how the tool is going to be used to share information.

 Before making any change, keep in mind what the organization’s appetite is for the change.
 You’re asking people to do something new and possibly unfamiliar, and it might create some pushback.

 1. Follow the pain.
 What is the thing that employees spend the most time on?
 Maybe it’s that people are interrupting their colleagues to search for things that could be written down.
-Start there; that’s your list of things to document first.
+Start there when creating your list of things to document first.